States and territories of Australia: Background and overview

 Jervis Bay Territory is the only non-self-governing internal territory.
 Until 1989, it was administered as if it were a part of the ACT, although it has always been a separate territory.
 Under the terms of the Jervis Bay Territory Acceptance Act 1915, the laws of the ACT apply to the Jervis Bay Territory insofar as they are applicable and providing they are not inconsistent with an ordinance.
 Although residents of the Jervis Bay Territory are generally subject to laws made by the ACT Legislative Assembly, they are not represented in the assembly.
 They are represented in the Parliament of Australia as part of the Electoral Division of Fenner (named the Division of Fraser until 2016) in the ACT and by the ACT's two senators.
 In other respects, the territory is administered directly by the Federal Government through the Territories portfolio.

 The external territory of Norfolk Island possessed a degree of self-government from 1979 until 2015.

 Each state has a bicameral parliament, except Queensland, which abolished its upper house in 1922.
 The lower house is called the "legislative assembly", except in South Australia and Tasmania, where it is called the "house of assembly".
 Tasmania is the only state to use proportional representation for elections to its lower house; all others elect members from single member constituencies, using preferential voting.
 The upper house is called the "legislative council" and is generally elected from multi-member constituencies using proportional representation.
-The three self-governing territories, the ACT, the Northern Territory, and Norfolk Island, each have unicameral legislative assemblies.
+Along with Queensland, the three self-governing territories, the ACT, the Northern Territory, and Norfolk Island, each have unicameral legislative assemblies.
+The legislative assembly for the ACT is the only parliament with responsibility for both state/territory and local government functions.

 The head of government of each state is called the "premier", appointed by the state's governor.
 In normal circumstances, the governor will appoint as premier whoever leads the party or coalition which exercises control of the lower house (in the case of Queensland, the only house) of the state parliament.
 However, in times of constitutional crisis, the governor can appoint someone else as premier.
 The head of government of the self-governing internal territories is called the "chief minister".
 The Northern Territory's chief minister, in normal circumstances whoever controls the legislative assembly, is appointed by the administrator.

 The term interstate is used within Australia to refer to a number of events, transactions, registrations, travel, etc. which occurs across borders or outside of the particular state or territory of the user of the term.
 Examples of use include motor vehicle registration, travel, applications to educational institutions out of one's home state.